Editor’s Note: This post has been updated with new content and links to better serve readers like you. 🙂

 Interests are similar to Topics, but with one major difference.

-Categories are then created around visitors who are interested in knitting or DIY projects, where your ads don’t need to be on a site that’s contextually relevant because Google has already determined that the impression of your ad came from someone who is interested in what you’re trying to sell, due to their browsing behavior (take a breath, that was a long sentence).
+Categories are then created around visitors who are interested in knitting or DIY projects, for example, where your ads don’t need to be on a site that’s contextually relevant.
+Google has already determined that the ad impression came from someone whose browsing behavior indicates an interest in what you’re trying to sell.

 In addition to targeting interests, you have some other options around Affinity and In-Market audiences.